 - Complete the application.
-You have three different options:
+You have two different options:

-- Submit your secondary school and/or post-secondary/university transcripts to World Education Services for a credential evaluation.
-Students are responsible for any fees associated with the credential evaluation.
+- Submit your secondary school and/or post-secondary/university transcripts to either INCRED International Credential Evaluations or World Education Services for a credential evaluation.
+Do not send your transcript directly to Goshen College.
+Applying students are responsible for any fees associated with the credential evaluation.

 - Send your original/official or certified copy of the TOEFL/iELTS exam report or have TOEFL/iELTS send an official report directly to Goshen College.
 The institutional code number for Goshen College is 1251.